Tofu (reahl-tofu)¶

 Scenarios¶

-To run the same test for multiple scenarios, create a no-argument method decorated with scenario
+To run the same test for multiple scenarios, create a no-argument method decorated with scenario for each scenario

 which sets up the data relevant to that scenario: